alecthomas/voluptuous/README.md

 ## Running tests.

-Voluptuous is using nosetests:
+Morphology is using nosetests:

     $ nosetests

-## Why use Voluptuous over another validation library?
+## Why use Morphology over another validation library?

 **Validators are simple callables**
 :   No need to subclass anything, just use a function.